tasmota/docs/docs/Blinds-and-Shutters.md

    `SetOption80 1`   // this is a global variable for all Shutters

 **b) Set ShutterMode**
-   `Shutter mode 5`   // enable Shutter mode for servo
+   `Shuttermode 5`   // enable Shutter mode for servo

 **c) Setting the PWM frequency**
    `PWMfrequency 200`   // this is a global variable for all Servos